What are the best hiking shoes?

 Trail runner sandals like these from Bedrock aren’t what you’d think of when it comes to trail runner hiking shoes, but they’re well-known among the community.
-I always use them for when I’m walking in water.
+I always use them when I’m walking in the water.
 So just because they don’t have the same cushion doesn’t mean that can’t also be comfortable.

 Give yourself that extra grip.

 The lug pattern on a trail runner is going to be what separates these shoes from typical running shoes.
 This is where the grip comes from.
 These women’s Salomon Speedcross 5 Trail-runners are a great example of a beefy lugged bottom.
-This feature will depend of how rugged you want to go.
+This feature will depend on how rugged you want to go.
 When you’re wearing trail runners for hiking, the size of the lug will just depend on how the terrain you plan on hiking is.
 One thing to remember, the spacing on the lug pattern does allow for rocks to go in between which you’re feet will feel; so keep that in mind when you’re looking at the bottoms.